hhkaos/awesome-arcgis/arcgis/developers/profiles/front-end/technologies/dojo/README.md

 ## Introduction

-At this point in time there are two generations of the ArcGIS API been maintained:
+At this point in time has are two generations of the [ArcGIS API for JavaScript](http://js.arcgis.com) been maintained:

 * [3.x generation](3.x/README.md): for 2D maps
 * [4.x generation](4.x/README.md): integrates 2D and 3D